p-w-g/athDocs/docs/guide/v2/for-each.md

 # For Each

-This function is a task runner that filters folders based on user-provided arguments and executes commands in parallel across the filtered folders.
-The flexibility is provided via --skip and --only flags to exclude or target specific folders

-## Folder crawling

-Retrieves a list of directories from either a configured default folder or the current directory.
-If folders are specified in the configuration to be ignored, it excludes them from the directory list.
+This command starts the task runner in the current working directory (or a preconfigured directory) and executes the specified command across all subfolders.
+You can select target or excluded folders through command-line flags (--only, --skip) or via a configuration file (ignore).

 ## Skip and Only flags